tiagopedras/the-new-digital-school-manifesto/README.md

-The New Digital Design School
+The New Digital School
 =============================

-A student-centered new school based on web and digital design that intends to be open sourced thanks to and for the community.
+A new student-centered school based around web and digital design, that intends to be open sourced thanks to and for the community.

 ### Caveat lector
-This is a work in progress (both the document and the project itself) and it cannot ever get better without feedback.
-Feel free to suggest changes and additions or contact me directly via twitter (@tiagopedras).
+This is a work in progress.
+Some of these documents might be out of date already and feedback is always very welcome.
+Feel free to fork and suggest changes or additions.

 ## What it is